 "In my defence, I only provided the one bottle.
 But by the looks of you four already, you had a bottle before you left home."
 She chuckles, her dark brown eyes narrowing suspiciously.

-"A whole bottle between four doesn't go far, does it, daddy?"
+"A whole bottle doesn't go far between four, does it, daddy?"
 Dominique insists giving her father a hug.

 "No, it doesn't.
 But then your mother wouldn't know because she doesn't like sharing – even with me."
 Jaxson agrees, earning a deathly glare from her.
 "You all look positively stunning."
-His blue eyes were twinkling as he bent down kissing the girl's cheeks.
+He smiles, his blue eyes twinkling as he bends down kissing their cheeks.
 "You will be spending the night trying to run away from all those handsome suitors we have here.
 How in those shoes I don't know, but I can give you a cricket bat each to swat them away?"

 "No bats will be needed, dad.
 Now promise the girls and me here, you won't go chasing them off?"
-She requests grabbing both of his jacket lapels.
+She requests grabbing both lapels on his jacket.

 "Alrighty then.
 It's time to go and join the party.
 If my parents are planning on embarrassing me, I need more to drink."
-Dominique grumbles turning to the girls, "are you coming, girls?"
+Dominique grumbles turning to Scarlett, "are you coming?"